zero-to-mastery/javascript20-projects/README.md

 # javascript20-projects

+# Search for the name "Lambru Adrian Georgian" to see the projects from the course.
+Thank you!

 Student submissions for the [JavaScript 20 Projects Course](https://academy.zerotomastery.io/p/javascript-projects)

 - Add your name and project to the list below by submitting a Pull Request!
 If you don't know how to submit a Pull Request | check this: https://github.com/zero-to-mastery/start-here-guidelines